Hypervel

 Is Hypervel compatible with Laravel packages?

-While Hypervel maintains the similar development experience like Laravel, you can't install Laravel packages on this framework due to the fundamental differences in architecture.
-However, many Laravel concepts and patterns can be easily adapted for use with Hypervel.
+No!
+While Hypervel maintains the similar development experience like Laravel, unfortunately, you can't install Laravel packages on this framework due to the fundamental differences in architecture.
+Developers need to migrate these Laravel packages on their own.
+We encourage developers to contribute to Hypervel's ecosystem together.

 How does Hypervel achieve high performance?